antonmilev/CText/README.md

 ## TODO List
-* **More methods for words,lines,sentences and complex expressions processing**:  There are a lot more methods that can be added to support diferent NLP tasks.
+* **More methods for words,lines,sentences and complex expressions processing**:  There are a lot more methods that can be added to support diferent NLP and lexical tasks.
 * **Further improve containers abstraction**: CText needs more convertion routines to/from STL and other containers and generic data structures.
 * **Regular Expressions**: - Partial or full support to regular expressions.
 * **Other char types**: - Character types like char_32 can be also supported